-Applications concerning cotton line GHB119 have been made to the appropriate agencies for food, feed and/or environmental approvals in the United States (Food and Drug Administration, Department of Agriculture, Environmental Protection Agency), Canada (Health Canada, Canadian Food Inspection Agency), Korea (Food and Drug Administration, Rural Development Administration), Mexico (Department of Health), Colombia (Instituto Nacional de Vigilancia de Medicamentos y Alimentos - INVIMA) and Japan (Ministry of Agriculture, Forestry and Fisheries).
+Applications concerning cotton line GHB119 have been made to the appropriate agencies for food, feed and/or environmental approvals in the United States (Food and Drug Administration, Department of Agriculture, Environmental Protection Agency), Canada (Health Canada, Canadian Food Inspection Agency), Korea (Food and Drug Administration, Rural Development Administration), Mexico (Department of Health), Colombia (Instituto Nacional de Vigilancia de Medicamentos y Alimentos - INVIMA), Japan (Ministry of Health, Labor and Welfare, Ministry of Agriculture, Forestry and Fisheries), Brazil (CTNBio) and Argentina (SENASA and CONABIA).
 These applications are still currently under consideration.
 Further applications for food import approvals in other key international markets may also be made.